kibo-money/kibo/README.md

 - `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain.
 - `website`: A web app which displays the generated datasets in various charts and dashboards.
-- `server`: A small server which will serve the
+- `server`: A small server which will serve both their resources

 ## Setup